Skip to main content

 Photo by: VisitBritain/Lee Beel

-Castle standing on a grassy hilltop.
-Blue skies and clouds
+A castle standing on a grassy hilltop with surrounding blue skies and clouds.

 • Caernarfon, Wales